-My current work, Out of the Ordinary, is a memoir that centers on my relationship with my gay dad and how it has impacted my life, and our family.
+My current work, Ashes to Ink, is a memoir that centers on my relationship with my gay dad and how it has impacted my life, and our family.
+It's about love and sexuality, especially for single parents.

 As an ally to the LGBT community, I hope my story connects with other families who have experienced this unique dynamic and brings understanding and healing to anyone who has struggled with feeling like they don't fit in.
 At the heart, mine is a story of a family and the challenges, triumphs, joys and judgments that are woven through the fabric of our lives as we stumble towards acceptance.